iExecBlockchainComputing/iexec-dapps-registry/README.md

 By using crypto currencies, we can obviously solve the first problem.
 On top of that, IExec DApps now enable us to solve the second problem:
-The images are not stored on a central server and thus cannot be compromised
+The images are not stored on a central server and thus cannot be compromised.

-Deep Learning and Blockchain technology currently face an unprecedented hype with an increasing number of people who are interested in getting deeper into these technologies.
-Especially for Non-technicals it is still difficult to get a feeling of potential applications and the underlying mechanics.

-To bridge this gap, we provide users with a product that is easy-to-use and fun.
-More specifically, we present a Neural Art Generator which generates custom made artwork for the user.
-The usage is simple: Provide the Art Generator with a favorite artwork and an arbitrary photo you took.
+So, here is how it works: Simply provide the Art Generator with your favorite artwork and an arbitrary photo.
-The Art Generator will turn your photo into an artwork with the style of the art image you provided.

-We plan to deploy the backend of this Art Generator as an IExec DApp.
+The two images are transported securely in an end-to-end fashion to the iExec nodes.
+Only there, they are decrypted and processed before the resulting image is returned - again in an encrypted way.

+While our foremost motivation for using the iExec platform is privacy, we also get scalability on top.
-Running as a distributed service, the system scales well with a growing number of jobs.
+That is, running as a distributed service, the system scales well with an increasing number of jobs.

-Also, cryptocurrencies  users do not need to enter credit card details in order to pay for the service:
-Everything is based on the iexec platform, so RLC token is all they need.
+Now, let's give a very coarse overview of the art rendering:
+We use a pretrained ImageNet network for feature extraction in both images.
+By comparing feature maps, we can define two loss functions: one compares the style of two images, the other the content of two images.
+First, we initialize the future artwork image with white noise.
+Now, we can use gradient descent to iteratively change the pixels of the artwork, so that they get more and more similiar to the images with each step.
+After several iterations, we get an image with the style of the art image and the content of the photo.

-The technology is best explained in the paper "A neural algorithm of artistic style" by Gatys et al. 2015 [1].
+For more information, please refer to the paper "A neural algorithm of artistic style" by Gatys et al. 2015 [1].

-In contrast to other
-The technique has an important advantage for the iexec platform:
-We can limit the uncertainty to a minimum: The only random component is in the initialization of the output image.
-Instead of generating a new noise image for every run, we reuse one noise image.
-The process is deterministic, so the result of two runs on two devices must lead to identical outputs for the same inputs and parameters.

 ## Roadmap

-1cut:   Implementation without IExec
+- First Cut: Implementation without IExec using Keras

-Implementation with IExcec
+- Testing Phase: Find a parameter set that works well for a set of examples
+- Deployment Phase: Create Wrapper Smart Contract and deploy the DApp on the iExec framework

 ## Component diagram